 A Seeking Alpha contributor suggested the following play on GOOG earnings on April 12, 2012 with GOOG at $632:

 - Buy twenty (20) April Week 2 $610.00 put options

 - Sell twenty (20) April Week 2 $600.00 put options

 - Buy twenty (20) April Week 2 $650.00 call options

 - Sell twenty (20) April Week 2 $660.00 call options

 "Google is a notorious big-mover after reporting.
 I am completely confident that the trade recommendation I am writing about will work like a charm."

-What is completely missing in this comment is risk disclosure.
+What is completely missing in this comment is the disclosure of the options trading risk.
 The next day GOOG closed at $624, and the trade has lost 100%.

 As our contributor Chris (cwelsh) mentioned in the comments section:

 "Earnings are wild and unpredictable.
 A careful analysis and you can improve your odds, but you always have to factor in position sizing and potential loss into any trade.
 My entire point of my posts was that I think a discussion of risks should always be included in any article that discusses huge potential gains."